Vadifire/tweeting/README.md

 To build the project, cd into the downloaded repository and run: ```./gradlew build```.
 Building will automatically perform unit testing.
 Use ```./gradlew test --rerun-tasks``` to manually run unit testing.

+#### Authentication

 To use the Twitter API, authentication is required.
 API keys and tokens for authentication can be generated here: https://apps.twitter.com.
-Once your credentials have been generated, copy the config-example.yml file into a new file called config.yml.
+Create a new app if necessary, then access its "Keys and tokens" tab.
+Copy the config-example.yml file (in the project's root directory) into a new file called config.yml.
+Replace API_KEY, API_SECRET_KEY, ACCESS_TOKEN, and ACCESS_TOKEN_SECRET in the config file with the respective values from Twitter.
-Replace the placeholder values with your consumer token, consumer key, access token, and access token secret.

 To start the application, run ```./gradlew run```.
 The application will start running locally on port 8080.